TheOluwafemi/vue-form-manager/README.md

 - **📋 Comprehensive Field Types**: Support for all common form field types
 - **✅ Flexible Validation**: Field-level and form-level validation with custom messages
 - **🏭 Production Ready**: Robust error handling and edge case management
+- **⚡ Lightweight**: Powered by Zod under the hood for reliable validation

 ## 📦 Installation